Skip to main content

 SPF defines which internet protocol (IP) addresses can send email for a particular domain, and DKIM verifies an email wasn’t forged or altered.
 If your email marketing platform is not set up for your domain, it won’t be able to authenticate SPF and DKIM.

-Monitor: Use a third-party tool like Mx Toolbox to verify SPF/DKIM are set-up.
+Monitor: Check the admin settings in the marketing automation platform or use a third-party tool like Mx Toolbox to verify SPF/DKIM are set up.

-Solution: Make sure this is verified via your platform.
+Solution: Make sure this is verified via your marketing automation or email marketing platform.
 After confirming SPF/DKIM setup has been completed and there’s still an issue when sending, contact your IT support to escalate the issue.

 Failing DMARC

 Domain-based Message Authentication, Reporting & Conformance (DMARC) uses SPF and DKIM in combination and tells the recipient ISP what to do with messages that can’t be authenticated (none, quarantine, or reject).
-As of Feb 2024, Google and Yahoo now require DMARC for all sending domains.
+As of Feb 2024, Google and Yahoo now require DMARC for sending domains with >5k recipients.

 Monitor: Use a third-party tool like Mx Toolbox to verify DMARC is set-up.